royal-society-of-chemistry/log-pipeline/README.md

  host rfc931 username date:time request statuscode bytes referrer user_agent cookie

+They should be compressed as RAR archives; the log files within the RAR file can be optionally compressed as GZIP archives.

 ## Who do I talk to? ##

 * Jeff White (whitejr@rsc.org)